The best TVs for Xbox Series X 2023/04

 Because the Xbox has one ace up its sleeve that no other console can keep up with: The Xbox Game Pass and the integrated Xbox Cloud Gaming service.
 This is a digital game library that is constantly updated and can even be accessed from the PC.
 Thus, you always have access to the latest games, which is why the S version has its raison d’être.
 Although the subscription service costs a monthly fee, it is really insignificant compared to what is offered.
 With the cloud gaming service, you can stream your favorite games on the go on your phone, or on your TV completely without Xbox.

 Despite the Game Pass, the Xbox Series X also needs a suitable TV to show its full potential.
-An HDMI 2.1 port and a 120Hz panel are especially important here, since only then [email protected] is possible.
+An HDMI 2.1 port and a 120Hz panel are especially important here, since only then 4K@120Hz is possible.
 The Xbox Series X can even make use of Dolby Vision gaming, since it is the only console that supports this kind of image optimization so far.

 Questions about the Xbox Series X